arrayfire/arrayfire/.github/pull_request_template.md

 * More detail if necessary to describe all commits in pull request.
 * Why these changes are necessary.
 * Potential impact on specific hardware, software or backends.
-* New functions and their functionallity.
+* New functions and their functionality.
 * Can this PR be backported to older versions?
 * Future changes not implemented in this PR.
 -->